-We all have a responsibility to protect our business from fraudulent activity - whoever commits it. dunnhumby will make every effort to minimise the impact of fraud on the business by identifying fraud risk and mitigating it through the implementation of proportionate and appropriate financial and non-financial controls.
+We all have a responsibility to protect our business from fraudulent activity - whoever commits it. dunnhumby will make every effort to reduce the likelihood and minimise the impact of fraud on the business by identifying fraud risk and mitigating it through the implementation of proportionate and appropriate financial and non-financial controls.

-We trust our employees to act honestly at all times, and we will always investigate and take action when fraud is committed against our business by employees, contractors or those that work on behalf of dunnhumby.
+We always trust our employees to act honestly.
+However, we will always investigate and take action when fraud is committed against our business by employees, contractors or those that work on behalf of dunnhumby.

-- Remain alert to the possibility of fraud.
+- Remain alert to the possibility of fraud, bribery and corruption.
 If you suspect that theft or other fraudulent activity is taking place, have noticed inconsistency with invoices, or any other potential control weakness, please report this to your line manager or use the Speak Up process. - Always make sure that due diligence has been conducted for new suppliers before you work with them.
-Please contact Procurement if you have any questions as we should not work with companies that have a reputation for fraudulent activity. - · Always follow our travel and expenses policies.
+Please contact Procurement if you have any questions as we should not work with companies that have a reputation for fraudulent activity. - Always follow our travel and expenses policies.